yizeyi18/ScalES/doc/refactor2020.rst

   DEFINITELY be needed when changing to non-orthorhombic cells (see periodtable.cpp for more information under FIXME)

-- [p] Remove the meaningless getters / setters in hamiltonian and scf, in the sense that the access subroutines provide full access to the variable without providing any additional information / explanation.
-  [This requires some thoughts.]

 - [ ] In Hamiltonian, add a pointer `ptablePtr_` for access to the
   information in the periodic table.
 Remove the pointer from the `SCF` class.

-- [ ] `SCF::IterateDensity` should be reused in `SCF::IterateWavefun`

 Plans for further developments in PWDFT
 =======================================